Skip to main content

 What does the Pharmacy Technician Training Program at CNEI include?

-At the California Nurses Educational Institute (CNEI), the Pharmacy Technician Training Program blends classroom instruction, lab practice, and hands-on externship experience.
+At the California Nurses Educational Institute (CNEI), the Pharmacy Technician Training Program blends classroom instruction delivered in hybrid online system, lab practice, and hands-on externship experience.
 Students learn how to manage prescriptions, measure and dispense medications, and understand pharmacy laws and ethics.
 Every class is guided by qualified professionals to help prepare students for the certification and licensing requirements set by the California State Board of Pharmacy.

 Is CNEI’s Pharmacy Technician Program accredited?

 Yes, it is.
 CNEI’s Pharmacy Technician Training Program follows the standards of the California State Board of Pharmacy.
 That means once you graduate, you’re already set up to take the PTCE exam through the Pharmacy Technician Certification Board (PTCB).
-In short, you’ll be studying under a program that meets every requirement for real licensure and certification in California.
+In short, you will study in a program that meets every requirement for licensure and certification in California.

 How long does it take to complete the Pharmacy Technician Training program?

-Most students finish the Pharmacy Technician Training program in about 36 weeks.
+Most students finish the Pharmacy Technician Training program in about 41 weeks.
 It’s a steady schedule that blends classroom lessons, lab practice, and an externship at the end.
 Altogether, it adds up to 780 hours of hands-on learning.
-You move through each level at a manageable pace, so by the time you reach the externship, you’ve already built the confidence to handle real pharmacy work.
+You complete each level at a manageable pace, so by the time you reach the externship, you’ve already built the confidence to handle real pharmacy work.

 Are the pharmacy tech classes in person?